 So, if you want to spend the day in the big city, there are countless things to do besides work.
 Enjoy some of the world's best culture at the Chicago Institute of Art, shop at world-class stores on the Magnificent Mile or have tons of fun at the legendary Navy Pier.
 Love sports?
 Catch a Bulls game (basketball), Bears game (football) or a White Sox or Cubs game (baseball).
 You can also enjoy world-class dining with limitless cuisine options.

 If you're thinking you'll have to go into Chicago to stay entertained, though, it's not true.
 In Harvey, there's lots to do to stay well-fed and well-occupied.
 Just like Chicago, pizza reigns in Harvey.
 The town is home to some legendary pizza joints that serve up the famous Chicago deep-dish pizza.
 Try Geneo's Pizza, a place that both visitors and locals rave about.

 If you like to spend time outside, Harvey has several of its own parks where you can have picnics, play sports with friends or just spend time outside.
 Gloria J. Taylor Park has a playground, rec center, tennis courts and picnic pavilions.
 Basketball lovers can play ball at Martin L. King, Jr. Park or Lincoln Park.
 The town also has great public facilities like the Gloria J. Taylor Banquet Hall and Rec Center, where you can hold your own private events or attend events with other community members.

 Harvey was once a manufacturing town, and today, it continues to revitalize itself to become relevant for the times.
-While economic troubles and struggles still exist, Harvey residents are proud of their town, its strong heritage and close connection to Chicago.
-It may longer be a Christian Temperance town, but it's full of good citizens who want to be your good neighbors.
+While economic troubles and struggles still exist, Harvey residents are proud of their town, its strong heritage and close connection to Chicago. it's full of good citizens who want to be your good neighbors.